Why the Cowboy Sings

 Why the Cowboy Sings was produced by Hal Cannon and Taki Telonidis.

-Banner image: Jessica Brandi Lifland; all other Images courtesy of Doug Monroe, Director of Photography, Why the Cowboy Sings.
+Banner image: Jessica Brandi Lifland; still image courtesy of Doug Monroe, Director of Photography, Why the Cowboy Sings.